How Do Government Refinance Programs Work?

 Other homeowner relief program options

 - Forbearance.
-If you’re experiencing a temporary hardship such as a job loss or reduction in income, you may qualify for a mortgage forbearance.
-This program allows your lender to reduce or suspend your monthly mortgage payments for a set time period, such as six or 12 months.
-You in turn will make arrangements with your lender to repay what’s owed once your forbearance period ends.
+You may qualify for a mortgage forbearance, if you’re experiencing a temporary hardship like a job loss or income reduction.
+Your loan servicer may allow you to reduce or suspend your monthly mortgage payments for a set time period, such as six or 12 months.
+Once the forbearance period ends, you’ll negotiate a repayment plan for the missed payments.

 - Modification.
-A mortgage modification involves changing the original terms of your home loan, such as extending your repayment term or lowering your mortgage rate.
-This differs from a refinance because you keep your original loan; it’s simply modified to make your payments more affordable.
-Modifications are often reserved for homeowners who are on the verge of falling behind or are already in default on their loan.
+If you’re on the verge of falling behind or have missed one or several mortgage payments, your lender may offer you a mortgage modification.
+Options may include changing the original terms of your home loan, such as extending your repayment term or lowering your mortgage rate.
+Unlike a refinance loan, you keep your current loan; it’s simply modified to make your payments more affordable.